 Tell us a little bit about yourself and your entrepreneurial journey.

-Then, their simple idea grew.
-Shannon and Daven began having two sales a year.
-In 2010, they had 3,000 consignors at their two sales events in Tulsa.
-Moms who consign or sell their new and gently-used children’s items at the event, will make more than at traditional consignment stores or other self-sell options like garage sales, eBay or Craigs List without the hassle or haggling that goes with them.
-Moms who shop can expect to find countless name brand items at up to 90% off retail, all well-organized by gender, size and category.
+In 2010, we had 3,000 consignors at our two sales events in Tulsa, Oklahoma.
+Moms who sell their items at the event tend to make more than at a traditional consignment store or other self-selling options like garage sales, thredUP, or Craigslist.
+Moms who shop can expect to find countless name brand items at up to 90% off retail, all well-organized by gender, size, and category.

-Shannon knows kids and holds a degree in Elementary Education.
-In fact, she worked as an elementary school teacher before she had her own children.
-She also had a successful advertising sales career, which is where she met many of the amazing women who she still calls “mentors.”
+I hold a degree in Elementary Education.
+In fact, I worked as an elementary school teacher before I had my own children.
+I’ve also had a successful advertising sales career, which is where I met many of amazing mentors.

 Tell us about the Just Between Friends Franchise opportunity.

 My office is at home, so that is where I work from every day.
-Each of our franchisees also work from home, as well as our staff.
-We love “virtual” offices!
+Each of our franchisees also works from home, as well as our staff.
+We love virtual offices!

-Most JBF franchisees work less than 10 hours/week or less during the off-season.
+Most JBF franchisees work less than 10 hours per week or less during the off-season.
 The few weeks preceding and following a sale are significantly more, depending upon the size of your sale.

 How would you rate your success?

-I think Just Between Friends is a success because it has seen significant growth every year since its inception.
-This concept just makes sense to moms, who need to make money on their children’s items, so they can turn around and reinvest that money in the next phase of their children’s’ lives.
+I think Just Between Friends is successful because it has seen significant growth every year since its inception.
+This concept makes sense to moms, who need to make money on their children’s items, so they can turn around and reinvest that money in the next phase of their children’s’ lives.

 JBF is only a success after each mom is successful.
-Our business model is unique in that we focus first on helping each mom make the most on the items she sells.
-We are also trying to help each mom who shops find the best bargains.
-We must be doing something right because more than 350,000 American families are participating in JBF events and that number grows every day.
-We hope to grow to every city and state in America in the next 5 years!
+Our business model is unique in that we focus first on helping each mom make the most of the items she sells.
+We’re also trying to help each mom who shops find the best bargains.
+We must be doing something right because more than 350,000 American families are participating in JBF events, and that number grows every day.
+We hope to expand to every city and state in America in the next five years!

 What has been your biggest business struggle as an entrepreneur?

-Being so passionate about what I do that it overshadows some of the decisions I make.
-I love Just Between Friends and what it means to families across the US…the single, teenage mom who had no idea how she was going to clothe her baby until she found JBF…the mom whose home burned to the ground and needed EVERYTHING for her kids…the mother of multiples who needed to outfit three.
+Being so passionate about what I do overshadows some of the decisions I make.
+I love Just Between Friends and what it means to families across the US.
+The single, teenage mom who had no idea how she was going to clothe her baby until she found JBF.
+The mom whose house burned down and needed EVERYTHING for her kids.
+Or the mom of multiples who needed to outfit three little ones.

-These are the things that get me so excited, but I have had to learn to balance that passion with positive influences in my life.
-Mentors who will bring me back down to earth and remind me about quarterly sales taxes, reordering checks and managing bounced emails.
-It’s easy to focus on the things you love to do and I let that be the fuel that helps me to manage the necessary tasks that I’d rather forget about.
+These are the things that get me so excited, but, I’ve had to learn to balance that passion with positive influences in my life.
+Mentors who will bring me back down to earth and remind me about quarterly taxes, reordering checks, and managing bounced emails.
+It’s easy to focus on the things you love to do, and I let that be the fuel that helps me to manage the necessary tasks that I’d rather forget about.

 What advice would you give to an individual who is considering purchasing a franchise?

-Make sure that you absolutely, unequivocally LOVE helping moms, technology, people and organization.
-Just Between Friends combines these things into a wonderfully blessed organization that can benefit a community and its families in countless ways.
+Make sure that you absolutely, unequivocally, LOVE helping moms, technology, people, and organization.
+Just Between Friends combines these things into one organization that can benefit a community and its families in countless ways.

 How do you manage all of your personal and business activities?

 I purpose to do so.
-You have to plan to do well, then plan how you are going to manage all of your tasks.
-Waiting for a daughter to get out of tennis lessons?
+You have to plan to do well, and then you plan how you’re going to manage all of your tasks.
+For example, are you waiting for your daughter to get out of tennis lessons?
 Answer emails.
 Too busy to clean and work?
 Hire a housekeeper.
 Need to get some one-on-one time with the hubby?
-Hire well and train them even better.
+Hire a team and train them even better.